monstermuffin/qSticky/README.md

 ## Authentication Setup

+> [!IMPORTANT]
+> **401 Error in qSticky logs?** You need to update your Gluetun `config.toml` file to include the new API endpoints.
+Follow the configuration examples below to fix authentication issues with Gluetun v3.39.0+.

 qSticky requires access to Gluetun's control server API to monitor port forwarding.
 You need to configure this one of two ways:

 > [!IMPORTANT]